autowarefoundation/autoware.universe/f1tenth/readme.md

    colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release
    ```

 ## Install f1tenth_gym simulator dependencies
+The f1tenth_gym_ros simulator is used in this case, click [here](https://github.com/f1tenth/f1tenth_gym_ros) for details.

    ```bash
    cd autoware/src/universe/autoware.universe/f1tenth/f1tenth_gym_ros/f1tenth_gym
    pip3 install -e .
    ```

 ## How to create a map
-This part assumes that you have a fully built and properly tuned F1Tenth car.
-For instructions on how to configure an F1Tenth car, click [here](https://f1tenth.readthedocs.io/en/foxy_test/index.html).
-It is assumed that the F1Tenth system installed under the __f1tenth_ws__ directory.
+This part assumes that you have a fully built and properly tuned f1tenth car.
+For instructions on how to configure an f1tenth car, click [here](https://f1tenth.readthedocs.io/en/foxy_test/index.html).
+It is assumed that the f1tenth system installed under the __f1tenth_ws__ directory.

-On your F1Tenth car, install the slamtoolbox
+On your f1tenth car, install the slamtoolbox

    ```bash
    sudo apt install ros-galactic-slam-toolbox
    ```

-Start the F1Tenth system
+Start the f1tenth system

 ```(bash)
 # Terminal 1